matteobecchi/timeseries_analysis/README.md

 # timeseries_analysis
-Code for identify dynamic environments and events from a time series (*t*SOAP, LENS...).
+Code for unsupervised clustering of time-correlated data.

 ## Input data
 A one-dimensional timeseries, computed on *N* particles for *T* frames.
 The input files must contain an array with shape *(N, T)* Supported formats: .npy, .npz, .txt.